SriramAtmakuri/fullstack-assessmentSriram/README.md

 ---

-### Bug 3 — `useSearchParams()` used without a Suspense boundary
+## Bug 3 — `useSearchParams()` used without a Suspense boundary

 **File:** `app/product/page.tsx`

-Next.js 14+ requires any client component that calls `useSearchParams()` to be wrapped in a `<Suspense>` boundary.
+Next.js 14+ requires any client component calling `useSearchParams()` to be wrapped in a `<Suspense>` boundary.
 Without it, the page opts out of static rendering and Next.js throws a build-time error.
-The entire product page component was directly calling `useSearchParams()` with no Suspense wrapper.
+The entire product page component was calling `useSearchParams()` with no Suspense wrapper anywhere.

-**Fix:** Extracted the page content into a separate `ProductPageContent` component and wrapped it with `<Suspense>` in the default export.
+**Fix:** I extracted the page content into a separate `ProductPageContent` component and wrapped it with `<Suspense>` in the default export.

 ```tsx
 function ProductPageContent() {